Shituation/ShaderGlass-Extra/README.md

   * import of external .slangp/.slang shaders
   * high customizability with various options, operating modes and shader parameters
   * can be captured by OBS (using Game Capture source)
+  * saving window size and position on profiles for easy load <-- This fork🤓

 Check out [Online Manual](https://mausimus.github.io/ShaderGlass/MANUAL.html)